bNesisDeveloper/bNesis/Docs/home.md

 * Middleware server is not used.

-* OAUTH authentication is performed on the side of your application;
+* OAUTH authentication is performed on the side of your application.

 * Multiple applications can use one installed bNesis SDK library.